-Team: am: Grade: Topic: : 1 2 3 4 5 6 Form The report is clearly structured, forming a unified whole.
-The length requirement (+/- 5%) is met. (+/- 10% is a "3", more will be given a "1") Correct spelling and grammar; clear and accurate expression; good phrasing and adequate style.
+Team: Grade: Topic: 1 2 3 4 5 6 Form Correct spelling and grammar; clear and accurate expression; good phrasing and adequate style.
 Impeccable citations & references.
 Content Clear problem statement and research questions are included in the running text and lead the reader through the report.
 The state of research is presented and discussed adequately and the project is well embedded in the general context of the relevant debates.
 The research questions are answered clearly and comprehensively.
 Scientific contribution The results are presented in a complete and accurate way.
 The results are well interpreted and discussed comprehensively.
 The research questions are answered clearly and the project is embedded in a further (scientific) context.

 Delayed submissions will be awarded a maximum of a "4".
+Reports not meeting length requirements will receive a deduction.